-LGS or Leaky gut syndrome describes a condition of altered or damaged bowel lining, caused by antibiotics, toxins, poor diet, parasites or infection can lead to increased permeability of the gut wall to toxins, microbes, undigested food, waste or larger than normal macromolecules.
+LGS or Leaky gut syndrome describes a condition of altered or damaged bowel lining.
+This is caused by antibiotics, toxins, poor diet, parasites or infections which lead to increased permeability of the gut wall to toxins, microbes, undigested food, waste or larger than normal macro-molecules.
 It has been proposed that these substances affect the body directly, while others postulate an immune reaction to these substances.

 NEUROTRANSMITTERS: We may test for imbalanced brain neurotransmitters.
 Neurotransmitters are vital for proper brain function.
 Decreased neurotransmitters can cause increased pain.

 Remember INFLAMMATION: Finally, we may need to test for inflammation in your system by testing homocysteine levels and C - reactive protein (C-RP).
 Many patients suffering from chronic health conditions suffer from inflammatory processes.
-Just about every thyroid patient that I have helped suffers from some form of chronic inflammatory process.
+Just about every thyroid patient suffers from some form of chronic inflammatory process.

-Our goal is to optimize brain function, balance the left and right brain, create harmony, and reduce stress patterns.
+Our goal is to optimize immune, hormone, and brain function, balance the left and right brain, create harmony, and reduce stress patterns.

 Once we have run the necessary tests to determine your specific condition, we can successfully treat you via proper neurological and all natural nutritional protocols.